-Graduate/Professional: The margin of error is ≤ +/- 7% at 95% confidence.
+Graduate/Professional: The margin of error is \leq +/- 7% at 95% confidence.
 See Appendix F in the Research Methods Report for more information.

-@ 2017 The University of Texas at Austin School of Social Work Institute on Domestic Violence & Sexual Assault

-• Sixteen percent of female and 13% of male undergraduate students who had been in a dating or marital relationship while at UTEP reported having experienced cyber abuse.

-• Eleven percent of both undergraduate female and graduate male students who had been in a dating or marital relationship while at UTEP reported having experienced psychological abuse.

-• Twelve percent of male and 11% of female undergraduate students who had been in a dating or marital relationship while at UTEP reported having experienced physical violence.
+- Sixteen percent of female and 13% of male undergraduate students who had been in a dating or marital relationship while at UTEP reported having experienced cyber abuse. - Eleven percent of both undergraduate female and graduate male students who had been in a dating or marital relationship while at UTEP reported having experienced psychological abuse. - Twelve percent of male and 11% of female undergraduate students who had been in a dating or marital relationship while at UTEP reported having experienced physical violence.